 Protect your computer, identity, privacy, and data.
 Download your free antivirus software, and learn how to protect yourself on the web.

-- Students receive a free license to use Sophos Antivirus Software on University-owned computers and on their personal computers, either on campus or at home.
+- You get a free license to use Sophos Antivirus Software on University-owned and personal computers, either on campus or at home.

 - Use safe email practices, and report any abuse, harassment or suspicious email.